sandeepkumar8713/javaapps/28_data_pipeline/01_intro.md

 integration process. dbt works by **pushing down your code—doing all** the calculations at the database level—making the entire transformation process **faster, more secure, and easier to maintain.**

-1. Quickly and easily provide **clean, transformed data** ready for analysis.
+1. Quickly and easily provide **clean, transformed data ready for analysis**.
 2. Apply software engineering practices—such as **modular code, version control**, testing, and continuous integration/continuous deployment (CI/CD)—to analytics code.
 3. Build reusable and modular code using **Jinja**.